hichemhf/TodoMVC-react-ts/README.md

 # TodoMVC using TypeScript & React

-This project is a clone of TodoMVC from [https://todomvc.com/](https://todomvc.com/) implemented using TypeScript & React.
+This project is a clone of TodoMVC from [https://todomvc.com/](https://todomvc.com/) implemented using TypeScript & React (style is copied from the website).

 # Getting Started with Create React App